 - Lightly moisten your potting soil before use to avoid volatile particles in the air;

-- Fill the remaining space around the rootball with potting soil and compact lightly;
+- Fill the remaining space around the root ball with potting soil and compact lightly;

 - Wait about 7 days before watering your cactus with room temperature water.
 This allows the roots to heal and prevent rot.